U.S. News Rankings

 Campus Info & Services

 Salem State University offers a number of student services including nonremedial tutoring, women's center, placement service, day care, health service, and health insurance.
 Salem State University also offers campus safety and security services like 24-hour foot and vehicle patrols, late night transport/escort service, 24-hour emergency telephones, lighted pathways/sidewalks, and controlled dormitory access (key, security card, etc).
-Of the students at Salem State University, 75 percent have cars on campus.
 Alcohol is permitted for students of legal age at Salem State University.

 |Health insurance offered||Yes|